BCStudentSoftwareDevTeam/documentation/ssdt-program/pull-request.md

 5. Includes any helpful images, gifs, or notes that are relevant and useful to the reviewers.

 ## The code I am attempting to merge...
 1. Does not conflict with development.
+Address merge conflicts before asking for review.

 2. Addresses all known issues or bugs included in the issue.

-3. Does not contain **any** debug statements.
+3. Does not contain **any** debug statements or superfluous output.

-4. Is properly documented (see [Documenting Your Code](/ssdt-program/documenting-your-code))!.
+4. Is properly documented (see [Documenting Your Code](/ssdt-program/documenting-your-code))!

 5. Properly tests all new functionality I have created or modified in the backend.